elucidator8918/QFML-QF-2024/src/README.md

   - **Notebook:** `Standard_FedQNN_MMF.ipynb`
   - **Description:** The same RAVDESS dataset, used without FHE to evaluate the performance of standard federated learning models.

+- **DNA+MRI Multimodal Dataset:**
+  - **Notebook:** `Standard_FedQNN_DNA+MRI.ipynb`
+  - **Description:** It is used as a MoE with Multimodaility leveraging both DNA Sequence and MRI scans data to develop and evaluate models for detecting and interpreting tumors and dna classes.

 ## Datasets

-Download the unimodal datasets using the following commands:
+Download the datasets using the following commands:

 ```bash
 # DNA Sequence Dataset